keskiju/autocomplete-java/README.md

 # autocomplete-java ![Number of downloads](https://img.shields.io/apm/dm/autocomplete-java.svg?style=flat-square)

 Java autocomplete-plus provider for Atom editor.
-Still under development.
 Current features:

 * Complete package and class names
 * Import classes automatically
 * Organize imports alphabetically
 * Fold imports
-* Examine public methods and properties of a class or instance and use them as snippets
+* Examine constructors, methods and properties of a class or instance and use them as snippets
 * Crude class resolution for variables and method return values (still a quick hack)
 * Predictive suggestions